 all of which can be easily enjoyed by staying downtown

-at the Canary Hotel, just steps away from the action.
+at the Canary, A Kimpton Hotel, just steps away from the action.

 A muted palette of red and gold warms guestrooms.
 Everything is presented with an artistic eye, from the imported bath tiles and hand-painted ceilings to the unique headboards and window treatments.
 Soft cotton-waffle bathrobes, locally made Forest Essentials organic bath amenities, pillow top mattresses and in-room spa treatments enhance a tropical-plantation air.
 Modern high-tech amenities haven't been forgotten either: flat screen TVs with DVD and CD players, multiple telephone lines and both wired and wireless high-speed Internet access.
 Junior suites have partially partitioned living rooms.